I don’t know about you, but I get anxious often. Sometimes, it can be the smallest of things that cause it.

 - Sleep better

 Sleep is vital for our physical and mental health.
 When you watch the films, and they force prisoners to stay awake as a form of torture, you can see why it is successful when your struggle to get enough quality sleep.
 It is draining and can impact many areas of our lives.
 Setting up a sleep routine will help.
 Head to bed at the same time each night and avoid screens for around an hour beforehand (I find this challenging!).
 Setting an alarm for the same time each morning will help your natural body clock too.
 It may take a while to settle into a new regime, but it will be worthwhile.
-Consider also decluttering your bedroom and the use of calming aromatherapy oils to enhance sleep.
+Consider also decluttering your bedroom, spending a little time relaxing before bed doing an adult colouring page and the use of calming aromatherapy oils to enhance sleep.
 I find myself sleep-talking a lot when I am stressed, so this affects my anxiety even more.
 It seems like a never-ending cycle at times.

 I hope that these have been useful to you.
 How do you help yourself when you’re struggling with anxiety?